wetware/casm/specs/pex.md

 - **Peer**: a physical host in the overlay.
 Synonymous with node.
 - **Neighbor/Neighborhod**: adjacent nodes in the overlay.
 These nodes are directly connected via a libp2p transport connection, without any intermediate hops in the overlay.
 A node's neighborhood is the set of its neighbors.
 - **View**:  A node's view of the cluster is a set of [`GossipRecord`](#gossip-record) instances, which contains a record for each neighbor.
+  Throughout the specification, the maximum view size is defined by `c`.
 - **Gossiping**: a broadcast mechanism whereby each peer transmits each message to its neighbors.
 - **Gossip Round**:  a single exchange of gossip with a neighbor.
 - **Merge Policy**: in the context of a gossip round, this refers to strategy for selecting a new view from the union of one's local view and a view received from a peer.
-PeX employs a hybrid of two strategies:  (1) `young` selects the *n* most recent records and (2) `rand` selects *n* records at random.
+- **Healing**:  eviction of disconnected/partitioned peers from local views.

 ### Gossiping